 1. Real City Walking Tours

 This is no ordinary city walking tour.
-Forget following a boring tour guide with an umbrella through the streets and a load of other tourists with cameras strapped around their neck.
-This tour is unlike any other that you will have before experienced!
+Forget following a boring tour guide with an umbrella through the streets and a load of other tourists with cameras strapped around their necks.
+This tour is unlike any other that you will have experienced before!

-Nestled in the mountains the thermal winds around the city make this a great place to take to the sky!
-Check out the companies ‘Colombia Paragliding’, ‘Paraworld’ or ‘DragonFly’ who offer sessions for complete beginners and it isn’t too expensive either.
-An amazing way to view the city!
+Medellin is nestled in the mountains and the thermal winds around the city make this a great place to take to the sky!
+Check out the companies ‘Colombia Paragliding’, ‘Paraworld’ or ‘DragonFly’ who offer sessions for complete beginners for reasonable prices.
+It’s an amazing way to view the city!

-Happen to find yourself in Medellín for the months of December or January and you are in luck!
+If you happen to find yourself in Medellín during the months of December or January, you are in luck!
 Each year the city competes against Bogotá to put on an impressive show of lights along the river.
-Come for the atmosphere, gobs of greasy street food, and of course the show of lights.
+Come for the atmosphere, mouthfuls of greasy street food, and of course the light show!

 As in most of Colombia, the city really comes alive on Friday and Saturday night with a relaxed atmosphere during the week.
 Have an afternoon coffee or start an evening off in El Poblado sipping cocktails at the trendy bars and quirky pubs.